-Fortunately, Mount Nyiragongo sits within Virunga National Park, which is a relatively safe region of the country, so tourists do regularly visit.
+Fortunately, Mount Nyiragongo sits within Virunga National Park, a relatively safe region of the country, so tourists regularly visit.

 You can’t climb the volcano independently, so you’ll need to book your trek through Virunga – they’ll apply for your visa for you, then arrange your transport and accommodation.

-Once you enter the D.R.C. from Rwanda, you’ll be transported to the base of the volcano by armed guards.
+Once you enter the D.R.C. from Rwanda, armed guards will transport you to the base of the volcano.
 They’re there to protect you from militia groups who are active in the area.
 Yes, you’ll quickly discover that you’re never more than a few meters away from an AK-47 while you’re within Virunga National Park.

 It takes an average of five hours to hike to the summit of the volcano – and it’s a challenging climb – but once you get there, you’ll be greeted by one of the most incredible sights on the planet.

 An enormous, bubbling pool of lava, one of the few active volcanoes on the planet that’s accessible to humans.